Joshau2018/stocks/README.md

 # stocks
-Tempting to make an AI that can predict stocks
+Tempting to make a program that can predict stocks